ARM-software/psa-api/doc/fwu/overview/architecture.rst

 In this architecture, part of the update service must run as a service within the PRoT, to query and update the firmware store.
 The update client accesses this service via an update service proxy library, which implements the |API|.

 The |API| is designed for implementation across a security boundary, as used in this architecture.
+The interface between the update service proxy and the update service itself is :scterm:`implementation defined`.

 This architecture enables all of the firmware verification requirements to be fulfilled by the update service within the PRoT.